wallaceespindola/python-pytest-hypothesis-tests/README.md

     assert increase(3) == 4
 ```

-How to Run the project?
+How to run the project?
 =====

 1. Clone and open this repo: